paranza/theory-to-code/README.md

-Little R scripts I have done to understand content of Advanced Statistics and Econometrics courses.
+R scripts I have done to understand content of Advanced Statistics and Econometrics courses.

 **Language:** R
 **Author:** Antonio Perazza